PHart3/colimits-agda/HoTT-Agda/README.md

 ============================

 This directory contains a heavily stripped-down version of Andrew Swan's [branch](https://github.com/awswan/HoTT-Agda/tree/agda-2.6.1-compatible) of the
-HoTT-Agda library.
-It also contains a bunch of additional auxiliary lemmas, which arose during our development of coslice colimits.
-Finally, it contains a verification of the 2-coherence of the Suspension-Loop adjunction, which itself relies on a bunch of new auxiliary lemmas.
-We prove that Suspension preserves colimits as a corollary.
+HoTT-Agda library as well as a bunch of additional auxiliary lemmas, which arose during our development of coslice colimits.
+Also, it contains a formal proof of the 2-coherence of the Suspension-Loop adjunction, which itself relies on a bunch of new auxiliary lemmas.
+We prove that Suspension preserves graph-indexed colimits as a corollary.
+Finally, it contains a formal proof of the 2-coherence of modality functors on coslices of Type and, as a corollary, that they preserve graph-indexed colimits.
+As a consequence, we formally derive the construction of such colimits in the full subcategory of modal types.

 The structure of the source code is described below.

 Setup
 -----